apclbuglocalizer/apclbuglocalizer.github.io/docs/userguide.md

 ---

 ## Overview
-The way to submit the bug report and related projects for bug localization is via a web-based submission form.
-The system will send you the notification email when you successfully submit the bugs and notify you via the same email after your bug localization is done.
+One way to run CMIND is to submit your source code and bug report to a web-based submission form to our [Website](http://172.237.148.235/).
+The system will send you an ID when you submit the bug report and source code.
+You will need this code to retrive/download the results.

-This web form is built based on Python Flask framework.
-If you are a developer and wants to deploy this tool, please refer to [Developer guide]({% link docs/configuration.md %}) on how to deploy it.
+If you want to run it locally, please refer to [Guide for command-line]({% link docs/configuration.md %}) on how to run it.

 {: .note }
 Users are required to submit a `.zip` file that includes all of the source code, so the system can do the static analysis for more accurate results.